-- If you possess a copy of either the 24 Italian Songs and Arias or the 26 Italian Songs and Arias, please bring it/them with you, since some of the music you may be assigned may come out of one of these collections.
-In general, if there are any collections of classical songs you would like to bring, please feel free. - 2) We know you'll be able to use smart devices this year, and if those have a voice recording app, be ready to use those!
+- 1) If you possess a copy of either the 24 Italian Songs and Arias or the 26 Italian Songs and Arias, please bring it/them with you, since some of the music you may be assigned may come out of one of these collections.
+In general, if there are any collections of classical songs you would like to bring, please feel free. - We know you'll be able to use smart devices this year, and if those have a voice recording app, be ready to use those!
 If you do not have a voice recording app downloaded, there are several that are free and very, very good.
 You can also bring a handheld voice recorder if you like.
 You are encouraged to bring iPads/Tablets/Laptops with you to class and lessons.
 DO NOT RELY ON HAVING YOUR PHONE WITH YOU.
 Phones are strictly to be used only on the residential side of campus.
-You will be highly encouraged to record all of your voice lessons and if you have your own recording and playback equipment, it will be very easy for you to study your lesson recordings!

-- 3) GSA Singer's Survival Kit: - a) one permanent, personalized water bottle - b) comfortable walking shoes and socks - c) a notebook/binder and lots of pencils! - 4) Please be sure to bring at least one outfit that would be "appropriate" for a vocal concert.
-When you have the opportunity to sing for others, including our masterclass clinicians, you will want to look as well as sound GREAT. - a) Standard clothing for female-identifying individuals is a dress (or a skirt and blouse) with dress shoes (of reasonable height), or dress pants/slacks with a nice top.
+You will be highly encouraged to record all your voice lessons and if you have your own recording and playback equipment, it will be very easy for you to study your lesson recordings! - 3) GSA Singer's Survival Kit: - a) one permanent, personalized water bottle - b) comfortable walking shoes and socks - c) a notebook/binder and lots of pencils! - 4) Please be sure to bring at least one outfit that would be "appropriate" for a vocal concert.
+When you have the opportunity to sing for others, including our masterclass clinicians, you will want to look as well as sound GREAT.

+Standard performance clothing for female-identifying individuals is a dress (or a skirt and blouse) with dress shoes (that you can move in without looking like a baby deer learning to walk for the first time), or dress pants/slacks with a nice top.
 Additionally, ladies, for the sake of uniformity, please note that dresses/skirts should end JUST ABOVE the knee!
-Please do your best to find one of this length.
+As a woman, I know it can be difficult to find a dress these days that hits that mark.
+Please please please do your best to find one of this length.
 Dresses and/or skirts that are "significantly above the knees" will not be allowed for these concert events.
-I repeat WILL NOT BE ALLOWED.
+I repeat - WILL NOT BE ALLOWED.
 I've attached a picture that shows what length the dress should be, just so there is no confusion on what "above the knee" looks like.
+You can also choose a maxidress, also shown below!